Cavity-induced bifurcation in classical rate theory: Cavity-induced phase transition and collective dynamics

-The bifurcation of $\Delta$ indicates formation of a new polaritonic phase; the coupling constant $g_j$ and the corresponding mode $q_j$ become strongly correlated.
+The bifurcation of $\Delta$ indicates formation of a new phase; the coupling constants~$g_j$ and the corresponding modes~$q_j$ become strongly correlated.
 This is exemplified in Fig.~\ref{fig:bifurcation}(b) in a simple case of two equally large partitions with two different couplings.
-The two partitions have distinctly different dynamical behaviors and, in the stationary state, the molecules are found mostly in the right well for one partition and in the left well for the other.
-Such a correlation may be observed even if all the couplings are different~\cite{supplement}.
+The partitions have distinctly different dynamical behaviors and, in the stationary state, the molecules are found mostly in the right well for one partition and in the left well for the other.
+Such a correlation may be observed even if all the couplings are different.